SansGuidon/bookmarks/README.md

 * [tota11y](https://khan.github.io/tota11y/) - an accessibility visualization toolkit testing accessibility (a11y) of your site + showing what is wrong in your document.
 Also available as a bookmarklet on the same page.
 * [Akbar](http://howlowck.github.io/Akbar/) - A bookmarklet that simulates various types user experiences.
 It is an education tool that will hopefully educate people about web accessibility. **See also** [GitHub repository](https://github.com/howlowck/Akbar)
 * [Revenge.css](http://heydonworks.com/revenge_css_bookmarklet/) - is a CSS bookmarklet that reports bad html using pseudo content.
 If the page you use it with has malformed links, deprecated attributes, <div>s inside inline elements, inaccessible buttons, badly nested sections or other errors, you'll see some ugly, pink errors written in nobody's favourite font: Comic Sans. **See also** [GitHub repository](https://github.com/Heydon/REVENGE.CSS)
+* [debugCSS](https://imbrianj.github.io/debugCSS/) - (X)HTML debugging tool built with CSS | debugCSS is meant to be loaded on an existing page to highlight potentially broken, malformed or legacy (X)HTML.
+Not all "errors" are created equally, so they are color coded to highlight severity.
+Green is "probably not a big problem", yellow is "worth looking at" and red is "you really should fix this." **See also** [GitHub repository](https://github.com/imbrianj/debugCSS)

 # Gaming :video_game:
 > News
 * [Game Jams on itch.io](https://itch.io/jams) - itch.io is a place for hosting and participating in game jams online.
 Anyone can instantly create and host a jam.
 60,525 games have been created for jams hosted on itch.io.